aharri123/Seattle-Crime/README.md

 ## Conclusion ##
 The goal was to work with the city of Seattle to build two classification models that accurately classify not only types of new crimes, but also location of new crimes.
 Ideally, when a new crime occurs the models should be able to instantly and accurately predict what type of crime it is and where the crime is occuring.

+For our crime type models, we used both a Random Forest model and a CatBoost model.
+We also tuned these models further to see if we could improve performance.
+After comparing the various models, we found that our initial CatBoost model was the best crime type model overall.
+For crime location, we only used CatBoost models.
+We compared an initial default CatBoost model and a Grid-search tuned CatBoost model.
+We found that our initial CatBoost model performed the best.